GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 navigating to an app store and downloading an app.
 The web makes it simple for people to search for precisely what task they need help with, and then do it.

-After that first click, Kapwing users can do a whole lot more just as easily.
+After that first click, Kapwing users can easily do a whole lot more.
 They can explore free templates; add new layers of free stock videos, insert subtitles, transcribe videos, and upload background music.